space-santa/lalamachine/README.md

 sudo make install
 ```

-The software will be installed in /opt/rmean/bin for now.
+The software will be installed in /usr/bin.
-This will change to /usr/bin eventually, at latest for version 1.0

 To remove lalamachine,